dhardestylewis/thesis/PROMPTS-LOG.md

 13. "follow the same organization for completed TODO as for TODO and and they should be timestamped and that should be GUIDELINEd for now provide current timestamp for all of them, going forward you know what to do"
 14. "perform your wrap up tasks, define for me what those are, and ensure they are reflected as such in the guidelines"
 15. "provide a more consistent structure to any logs inserted from here and never ellispis any logs (...) ensure reflected in the GUIDELINEs then wrap up again, wrap up should include not just Git Status: Check status. but final commit"
+16. "anything else to sync from these other GUIDELINES? ..."